sultan-ashfaq-LM10/Social/README.md

 - Phpunit tests for api routes
 - Seeders (Users, Posts, Comments, Likes, etc) for generating a dummy social media data

-More updates will be added as soon as the Future updates are doing.
+More updates will be added as soon as the Future updates are done.
 I will be actively updating readme file to reflect the changes in the project.

 **How to setup this project in your local environment**: